techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks.md

 <!--The Planner app depends on the presence of a link to the destination app as a specific type of attachment, which allows Planner to recognize the task as an app-powered task.-->

-To define the attachment, you must specify the following properties:
+To define the attachment, you must specify the following properties.

 - URL that uses the Teams modal stage view link syntax.
 This is the reference URL that points to the destination Teams app experience.
-For details, see [How to format the reference URL](#how-to-format-the-reference-url).
+For more information, see [How to format the reference URL](#how-to-format-the-reference-url).

 - `alias`: The name of your app.
 When a user opens the task, they see a message that says, “Complete this task in <**alias**> and a **Start here** button to jump to the destination experience.